chrisfxu/HTML-Server/README.md

 # http-server

+## Running the application

-To run the application, navigate to the project directory and do:
+To run the application, first make sure Docker is installed.

+Then, navigate to the project directory and do:
 'docker-compose build' to build the Docker image 'docker-compose up' to start the server